Mary Cynthia Dickerson: American Museum of Natural History

 Holbrookia maculata dickersonae, and Crotaphytus dickersonae.

 Later years

 By around 1919, Dickerson was showing signs of mental disturbance, attributed to the stress of holding dual curatorial and editorial duties.
 Her behavior became erratic, and she experienced auditory hallucinations of the Arctic explorer Vilhjalmur Stefansson, an associate of the Museum, to whom she wrote several letters indicative of mental disturbance.
-She was pressured to take time off work, which she refused, and in November 1920 was removed from the museum after a medical evaluation and placed in the custody of her brother.
-She re-appeared at the museum in December 10, acting peculiarly, and was taken to a hospital for observation.
-On December 24 she was committed to a psychiatric institution on Wards Island, where she spent the rest of her life, dying at the age of 57 on April 8, 1923.
+Dickerson attempted to lessen her duties at the museum by resigning as the Natural History editor on June 5, 1920.
+Henry Fairfield Osborn, the president of the museum, refused to accept her resignation, instead pressuring her to take time off work, which she refused.
+In November 1920, she was removed from the museum after a medical evaluation and placed in the custody of her brother.
+She re-appeared at the museum on December 10, acting peculiarly, and was taken to a hospital for observation.
+On December 24, she was committed to a psychiatric institution on Wards Island, where she spent the rest of her life, dying at the age of 57 on April 8, 1923.